Coronavirus stokes tensions between Erdogan and Istanbul's mayor

 The rivalry is about much more than money-raising, though.
 Imamoglu wants a lockdown in Istanbul, Turkey's largest city with 16 million people, to slow the spread of coronavirus, while Erdogan - who has adopted some other containment measures - is resisting such a move to cushion the economic pain.

-Turkey's confirmed coronavirus cases jumped to 13,531 on Tuesday, making it the 10th worst affected country in the world, with 214 deaths.
+Turkey's death toll from the outbreak increased by 63 to 277 on Wednesday, in its sharpest increase yet, while the number of cases from the disease rose by 2,148 to 15,679, Health Minister Fahrettin Koca said.
 Ankara has halted all international flights, limited domestic travel, closed schools, bars and cafes and suspended mass prayers and sports fixtures to counter the outbreak.
 But people are still going to work as Erdogan seeks to sustain economic production and exports.

 ISTANBUL AT RISK Imamoglu said he has not discussed the pandemic with Erdogan since the first case was reported in Turkey on March 11, though he said "we would like to" share information.

-Separately, Istanbul has filed a legal complaint about what it said were orchestrated social media posts accusing the city council of allowing overcrowding on public transport that undermined the fight against the coronavirus.
+"We must not be in a blind fight, that is wrong" Soylu said, adding that an unapproved fundraising campaign was illegal.
+Separately, Istanbul has filed a legal complaint about what it said were orchestrated social media posts accusing the city council of allowing overcrowding on public transport.
+Soylu said an investigation into the issue showed no ill intention from the municipality.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)